SchmalzHaus logoUBW32 FAQ

 So then how do you debug during development if you only use a PICKit2?

 Well, once I got the bootloader running, I didn't need the PICKit2 anymore.
 I just used the bootloader to get code onto the UBW32.
 And once I got USB running, I re-directed printf() to the USB serial port, and so I could just use printf() debugging in my code.
 This works well, but has some limitations.
-For more serious debugging, I used spare I/O and a logic analzyer (which works very well for ISR timing.)
-And if things get REALY scary, I break out the PICKit3 from within MPLAB (and then rebuild without bootloader support) do step through code and examine variables.
+For more serious debugging, I used spare I/O and a logic analyzer (which works very well for ISR timing.)
+And if things get REALLY scary, I break out the PICKit3 from within MPLAB (and then rebuild without bootloader support) do step through code and examine variables.

 How do I use a battery to supply power to the UBW32?